offsoc/onionplan/docs/0 - Introduction/Challenges.md

   also because we're missing a "perfect" solution that we never (and may never) find.
-* Now there's an Onion Service Working Group at Tor, which takes care of converging Onion Service development happening on multiple teams at Tor.
+* Now there's an Onion Service Working Group at Tor, which takes care of converging Onion Service development happening on multiple teams.
 * In terms of governance, Tor cannot be responsible for things like domain issuance: it cannot be authoritative (Tor just makes the software, don't run the network and cannot issue Onion Names) and it's a non-profit (cannot have a